LionelR/pivot_it/README.md

 Nancy,Paris,2002,52
 </pre>

-The `--column` option takes the column number after which to make the pivot, or the name.
+The `--column` option takes the column number after which to make the pivot, or his name.
 `--ckey` and `cval` are used to rename the defaults new columns, so

 ```
 pivot_it --column City --ckey Year --cval Weight weights.csv pivot_weights.csv
 ```

-will produce the same result as previously, with header
+will produce the same resulting file as previously, with header
 <pre>
 Name,City,Year,Weight
 </pre>